 Credit consolidation can help you get out of debt faster, but only when it’s used correctly.

 When traditional monthly payments don’t work, credit card consolidation can be an effective solution to get out of debt fast.
-You combine credit card debts into a single monthly payment at the lowest interest rate possible.
+You combine all your credit card debt into a single monthly payment at the lowest interest rate possible.
 This helps you save money as you pay off debt and it may lower your monthly payments, too.
 But credit card debt consolidation is not a silver bullet.
 It won’t work in every financial situation for every consumer.
 And when it’s used incorrectly, it can make a bad situation with debt even worse.

 So, if you’re considering credit consolidation to find debt relief, you need to make sure you’re using it correctly in the right circumstances.
 If you follow the ten tips below, you’ll give yourself the best opportunity for success.

 Credit card consolidation refers to any solution that takes multiple credit card balances and combines them into a single monthly payment.
 The main goal is to reduce or eliminate the interest rate applied to the balance.
 This makes it faster and easier to pay off credit card debt.
 Instead of wasting money on interest charges, you can focus your money on paying off principal – that’s the balance your actually owe.
 In many cases, you can get out of debt faster, even though you pay less each month.
 Credit card consolidation essentially gives you a more efficient way to eliminate debt.

 Options for credit card consolidation

 There is more than one way to consolidate credit card debt – in fact, there are three basic solutions.
 Two are do-it-yourself and involve taking out new financing to pay off your existing credit card balances.
 The second takes professional help.
 You set up a repayment plan through a credit counseling agency.
 But you still owe your original creditors.